-(a) a master's degree from any accredited professional educator preparation program and nine graduate semester credits in school administration;

-(b) eligibility for a Class 1, 2, or 5, or 6 teaching license at the elementary level; and

-(c) a minimum of three years of successful experience as an appropriately licensed and assigned Class 1 or 2 teacher or Class 6 school counselor at the elementary level; and
+- (a) a master's degree from any accredited professional educator preparation program and nine graduate semester credits in school administration; - (b) eligibility for a Class 1, 2, or 5, or 6 teaching license at the elementary level: and - (c) a minimum of three years of successful experience as an appropriately licensed and assigned Class 1 or 2 teacher or Class 6 school counselor at the elementary level; and

-(d) for those applicants who have not completed an accredited professional educator preparation program, a plan of study from an accredited professional educator preparation program verifying that the applicant:

-(i) can meet the requirements for full licensure within the three-year valid period of the license; and

-(ii) meets the professional educator preparation program's admission requirements.

-(2) Applicants more than six semester credits from meeting requirements for full licensure required to complete coursework other than Montana school law must also submit written evidence of either:

-(a) enrollment in an accredited professional educator preparation program leading to the elementary principal endorsement and enrollment in the Board of Public Education-approved internship program as outlined in ARM 10.55.703 607; or

-(b) enrollment in an accredited professional educator preparation program leading to the elementary principal endorsement and an equivalent accredited university-provided professional educator intern program which must include or provide:

-(iii) progress toward completion of requirements for the elementary principal endorsement.

-10.57.429 CLASS 5 ALTERNATIVE PROVISIONAL LICENSE - SECONDARY PRINCIPAL ENDORSEMENT (1) To obtain a Class 5 alternative provisional license with a secondary principal endorsement, an applicant must provide verification of:

-(a) a master's degree from any accredited professional educator preparation program and nine graduate semester credits in school administration;

-(b) eligibility for a Class 1, 2, or 5, or 6 teaching license at the secondary level; and

-(c) a minimum of three years of successful experience as an appropriately licensed and assigned Class 1 or 2 teacher or Class 6 school counselor at the secondary level; and

-(d) for those applicants who have not completed an accredited professional educator preparation program, a plan of study from an accredited professional educator preparation program verifying that the applicant:

-(i) can meet the requirements for full licensure within the three-year valid period of the license; and

-(ii) meets the professional educator preparation program's admission requirements.

-(2) Applicants more than six semester credits from meeting requirements for full licensure required to complete coursework other than Montana school law must also submit written evidence of either:

-(a) enrollment in an accredited professional educator preparation program leading to the secondary principal endorsement and enrollment in the Board of Public Education-approved internship program as outlined in ARM 10.55.703 607; or
+- (d) for those applicants who have not completed an accredited professional educator preparation program, a plan of study from an accredited professional educator preparation program verifying that the applicant: - (i) can meet the requirements for full licensure within the three-year valid period of the license; and - (ii) meets the professional educator preparation program's admission requirements. - (2) Applicants more than six semester credits from meeting requirements for full licensure required to complete coursework other than Montana school law must also submit written evidence of either: - (a) enrollment in an accredited professional educator preparation program leading to the elementary principal endorsement and enrollment in the Board of Public Education-approved internship program as outlined in ARM 10.55.703 607; or - (b) enrollment in an accredited professional educator preparation program leading to the elementary principal endorsement and an equivalent accredited university-provided professional educator intern program which must include or provide: - (i) supervision of the licensee by university personnel; - (ii) annual on-site visitations by the university supervisor; and - (iii) progress toward completion of requirements for the elementary principal endorsement.

+- 10.57.429 CLASS 5 ALTERNATIVE PROVISIONAL LICENSE SECONDARY PRINCIPAL ENDORSEMENT (1) To obtain a Class 5 alternative provisional license with a secondary principal endorsement, an applicant must provide verification of: - (a) a master's degree from any accredited professional educator preparation program and nine graduate semester credits in school administration; - (b) eligibility for a Class 1, 2, or 5, or 6 teaching license at the secondary level; and - (c) a minimum of three years of successful experience as an appropriately licensed and assigned Class 1 or 2 teacher or Class 6 school counselor at the secondary level; and - (d) for those applicants who have not completed an accredited professional educator preparation program, a plan of study from an accredited professional educator preparation program verifying that the applicant: - (i) can meet the requirements for full licensure within the three-year valid period of the license; and - (ii) meets the professional educator preparation program's admission requirements. - (2) Applicants more than six semester credits from meeting requirements for full licensure required to complete coursework other than Montana school law must also submit written evidence of either: - (a) enrollment in an accredited professional educator preparation program leading to the secondary principal endorsement and enrollment in the Board of Public Education-approved internship program as outlined in ARM 10.55.703 607; or
-(b) enrollment in an accredited professional educator preparation program leading to the secondary principal endorsement and an equivalent accredited university-provided professional educator intern program which must include or provide:

-(iii) progress toward completion of requirements for the secondary principal endorsement.
+- (b) enrollment in an accredited professional educator preparation program leading to the secondary principal endorsement and an equivalent accredited university-provided professional educator intern program which must include or provide: - (i) supervision of the licensee by university personnel; - (ii) annual on-site visitations by the university supervisor; and - (iii) progress toward completion of requirements for the secondary principal endorsement.